nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros:
         * If the implementation of `EventList` becomes immutable, this implementaion still works.
     * Cons:
-        * This implementation requires more time and space (for creation of new 'Project` and `EventList` object).
+        * This implementation requires more time and space (for the creation of new 'Project` and `EventList` objects).

 </div>